vectara/vectara-docs/www/docs/prompts/custom_prompts_with_metadata.md

 do it yourself, Vectara now empowers developers with a flexible way of customizing prompts with metadata.
-Our Custom Retrieval Augmented Generation (RAG) Prompt Engine provides several available prompt variables and functions for Scale users to customize prompts.
+Our Custom Retrieval Augmented Generation (RAG) Prompt Engine provides several available prompt variables and functions for Scale users to customize prompts in their [Queries](/docs/api-reference/search-apis/search).

 ## Available Prompt Variables